TeCSAR-UNCC/PoseLift/README.md

 - **Video Lengths & Frame Rates**: Videos range from a few seconds to over 5 minutes, with a resolution of 1920x1080 and a frame rate of 15 fps.
 - **Pose Data Extraction**: Anonymized pose data is extracted using state-of-the-art models like YOLOv8 for object detection, ByteTrack for person tracking, and HRNet for human pose estimation.
 - **Data Modifications**: To address occlusions caused by store shelves, specific areas of interest for each camera were defined.
 Missing poses were interpolated, and data smoothing was applied for continuity.

 ## Benchmarking

 We provide benchmark results for top pose-based anomaly detection models tested on the PoseLift dataset.

-To add a table in your GitHub repository's README file (or any Markdown file), you can use the Markdown table syntax.
-Here's an example of how you could include a table under the Benchmarking section:

-markdown
-Copy code
-## Benchmarking

-We provide benchmark results for top pose-based anomaly detection models tested on the PoseLift dataset.